sammed-21/sammed-21/README.md

 - 👋 Hi, I’m @sammed-21
 - 👀 I’m interested in Blockchain development
 - 🌱 I’m currently learning solidity/truffle/hardhat/defi by building project
-- 💞️ I really want to collaborate on open source project ,I learnt it
+- 💞️ I really want to collaborate on open source project
 - 📫 How to reach me https://www.linkedin.com/in/sammed-betadur-8b9b291a5/

 <!---